ISRO scripts history with successful commercial mission LVM3-M2 - Jammu Kashmir Latest News | Tourism | Breaking News J&K

 “Now the rocket has entered into the orbit, 16 satellites out of the 36 satellites have been already injected.
 I wanted to tell you that this is a slow process of separating the satellites.
 The data of the separation of the remaining 20 satellites will come little later and mission operations of observing this separation is continuing”, he said earlier.
 ISRO later confirmed the desired objective of the mission has been met.

-Former ISRO chiefs K Sivan and A S Kiran Kumar and Bharti Enterprises founder-chairman Sunil Mittal, among others, witnessed the launch from the Mission Control Centre.
+Former ISRO chiefs K Sivan and A S Kiran Kumar and Bharti Enterprises founder-chairman Sunil Mittal among others witnessed the launch from the Mission Control Centre.
+(PTI)

 NSIL Chairman and Managing Director D Radhakrishnan, complementing the ISRO team for a ‘commendable’ mission of LVM3 said, “the three major stakeholders to this particular mission the NSIL, ISRO and OneWeb India, have shown the entire world how to contract and execute the mission in less than 3-4 months.”